7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 ### Debugging

 Set `DEBUG_MQALLOC=1` environment variable and launch Java with your application.
-Debug printouts from the allocator will be written on standard output.
+Debug printouts from the allocator will be written on standard error stream.